Why should I work with Designing Insights?

 What is design thinking?

-In our design thinking workshops and custom bootcamps, we take you through all five steps of the design thinking process: empathize; define; ideate; prototype; and test.
-Our workshops are immersive and experiential, and we mix brief lectures with hands-on activities, alternating between solo and team work.
+In our workshops and design sprints, we take you through a full design cycle, from understanding and defining the problem to testing solutions with users.
+Our workshops and sprints are immersive and experiential, and we mix brief lectures with hands-on activities, alternating between solo and team work.
 We start with building empathy for users, and we emerge with tangible prototypes of new products, services, and experiences.
 And we always include lots of chocolate, caffeine, and fun!
-Learn more about our workshops + trainings or contact us for more information.
+Contact us for more information.

-What’s the difference between an introductory workshop and a custom bootcamp?
+What’s the difference between an introductory workshop and a design sprint?

-In an introductory workshop, we focus on a generic problem, such as “reimagine the weekly meeting” or “redesign the morning commute,” while in a custom bootcamp, we solve your problem through an intensive sprint.
-An introductory workshop is designed to ground your team in the fundamentals of design thinking and the key mindsets and methods, while custom bootcamps focus on timely and real challenges or problems your organization is facing.
+In an introductory workshop, we focus on a generic problem, while in a design sprint, we solve a real-world problem relevant to your organization.
+An introductory workshop is designed to ground your team in the fundamentals of design thinking and the key mindsets and methods, while custom design sprints focus on timely challenges your organization is facing.

-What kinds of problems are best suited to design thinking?
+What kinds of problems are best suited to design thinking and design sprints?

 Design thinking is best suited for complex, “messy” problems that don’t have clear-cut solutions.
-For projects that involve making incremental improvements or adjustments to existing processes or solutions, other processes, such as Lean Six Sigma, are often better suited.
-Please read our case studies for examples of how we have worked with clients through workshops and research engagements.
+For projects that involve making incremental improvements or adjustments to existing solutions, other processes, such as Lean Six Sigma, are often better suited.
+Please read our case studies for examples of how we have worked with clients through workshops, sprints, and design research engagements.

-How do I get my boss/leadership/colleagues on board with design thinking?
+How do I get my boss/leadership/colleagues on board with design thinking and design sprints?

 Will design thinking work in a siloed and change-averse organization?

 Yes!
-We regularly work with organizations that are siloed and averse to change, especially among our non-profit and public-sector clients.
+We regularly work with organizations that are siloed and averse to change, especially among our large, nonprofit and arts clients.
 In fact, this is where design thinking can be most powerful, and we encourage you to include your change-resistant colleagues to participate in your design thinking initiative so that you can begin to break down those organizational silos and experience the “radical collaboration” of design thinking.